acostabh/ML-Projects-for-non-partipating-user-script/README.md

   3. Run the script: ./get_exception.sh email@address
       - where email@address is the email address of the intended user
   4. Follow the instructions on the prompt
   5. The CSV export file will be created in the same folder as the script.
-(E.G: cd ~/Documents/ML-Projects-for-non-partipating-user-script)
+(E.G: cd ~/Documents/ML-Projects-for-non-partipating-user-script/ML_Archived_Projects_[user ID].csv)